gvwilson/sdxpy/src/viewer/index.md

 These lines are a very (very) simple example of [%g synthetic_data "synthetic data" %], i.e., data that is made up for testing purposes.
+If the viewer doesn't work for this text it probably won't work on actual files, and the patterns in the synthetic data will help us spot mistakes in the display.
 {: .continue}

 ## Windowing {: #viewer-window}